Space Resources

 The graduate program for Space Resources includes the following degree options:

-• a 12-credit-hour Graduate Certificate in Space Resources offered online,
+• a 12-credit-hour graduate certificate offered online,

 • a PhD program in Space Resources requiring a total of 72 credits of combined coursework and research, and a doctoral dissertation.
 The PhD program can be completed on campus and also online for those students approved to conduct their research remotely by their advisor and dissertation committee.

-Mines’ Combined Undergraduate / Graduate Degree Program
+Mines’ Combined Undergraduate/Graduate Degree Program

-Students enrolled in Mines’ combined undergraduate/graduate program may double count up to six credits of graduate coursework to fulfill requirements of both their undergraduate and graduate degree programs.
-These courses must have been passed with “B-” or better, not be substitutes for required coursework, and meet all other University, Department, and Program requirements for graduate credit.
+With approval of the Space Resources Program faculty, students may be allowed to enroll in a combined undergraduate/graduate program in Space Resources.
+Students approved to enroll in this program may double count up to six credits of graduate coursework to fulfill requirements of both their undergraduate and graduate degree programs.
+These courses must have been passed with “B” or better, not be substitutes for required coursework, and meet all other University, Department, and Program requirements for graduate credit.

 Students are advised to consult with their undergraduate and graduate advisors for appropriate courses to double count upon admission to the combined program.